 Several thousand pounds have been raised over the years by our 6th Form students, for various charities which are chosen annually by the students.
-This includes a donation of ± 2814 to "Help for Heroes" in a previous year.
+Year 12 Community Sports Leaders organised a sponsored Reindeer Row on the last day of the Christmas term, they raised £601 for Chestnut Tree House Hospice.